framejs/framejs/readme.md

 Welcome to FrameJS!
 This documentation tries to help answer any questions you may have about what FrameJS is, how to use it and what its APIs are.

 ### A web component library for building reusable elements
-Build encapsulated elements that manages their own state, then reuse them in any web project to make complex UIs.
+Build encapsulated elements that manage their own state, then reuse them in any web project to make complex UIs.
-With it's small size (~1.5kb gzipped) it fits well for simple elements as well as for complex components.
+With its small size (~1.5kb gzipped) it fits well for simple elements as well as for complex components.

 ### Why FrameJS?
 FrameJS tries to make it easy and safe to build UI elements you can use across projects and frameworks.

-It doesn't rely on specific build pipelines or compilers, so it fits right in to existing projects.
+It doesn't rely on specific build pipelines or compilers, so it fits right into existing projects.
 It supports and provides decorators for Typescript, using JSX and other templating languages.
 And you can choose to use features like shadow dom and rendering per element as fits.

 It won't stop you from using any existing techniques for custom elements.
-It's purpose is to aid you as a developer by providing tested functionality and speed up your work.
+Its purpose is to aid you as a developer by providing tested functionality and speed up your work.

 ## Try FrameJS